konstin/capybara/Readme.md

 ### Contributing

+Contributions are welcome!

-Please run `cargo fmt` and - if you are on linux or mac - `./test.sh`.
+Please run `cargo fmt` and - if you are on linux or mac - `./test.sh` before submitting pull requests.

 ## License